alowkii/Parigyan-Language-Identifier/README.md

 ### [Optional] ffmpeg Installation:

 Install ffmpeg and put it in the path for voice extraction from audio file.
 If you don't install this, you might get a warning on your terminal.
 So, if you don't install, just hope and pray it still works correctly.
-Although optional marking, know that it only supports only few languages, given in the google api itself at: https://cloud.google.com/speech-to-text/docs/speech-to-text-supported-languages
+Although optional marking, know that it only supports only few languages, given in the google api doc itself at: https://cloud.google.com/speech-to-text/docs/speech-to-text-supported-languages

 #### Make sure to change the directory path in image_to_text.py